The finances of the St Margaret Lothbury parish

 It is possible to give online through Lepton, the Christian giving app.

-or if you’d prefer you can download and print a giving form by clicking on this link
+or if you’d prefer you can download and print a giving form.

 For up to date information on our charitable status, financial affairs and trustees please visit the Charity Commission website.

 Our Annual Report and Accounts for 2016 are available to download in PDF format.

 St Margaret Lothbury Gift Aid scheme